-For me, it wasn’t easy to live the OMS lifestyle during my two pregnancies.
+For me, it wasn’t easy to live the Overcoming MS lifestyle during my two pregnancies.
 Before I got pregnant, I always intended to stick to the lifestyle because I wholeheartedly believe that it is the best choice for people with MS, pregnant or otherwise.
 However, life isn’t always that simple or easy.
-In this blog, I’d like to tell a little bit about my pregnancy journey, which unfortunately wasn’t perfect, OMS-wise, but very much a real-life experience.
+In this blog, I’d like to tell a little bit about my pregnancy journey, which unfortunately wasn’t perfect, Overcoming MS-wise, but very much a real-life experience.

 My first pregnancy

-Of course, I had planned on continuing the OMS diet during my pregnancy.
+Of course, I had planned on continuing the Overcoming MS diet during my pregnancy.
 The only real change I felt I had to make was giving up raw fish, but otherwise I was determined and confident that I could just continue doing what had left me feeling so well.

 When my daughter was born I had no problems continuing the lifestyle (although I had some M&M’s during the delivery – sorry not sorry), and I felt really well her first few months.
 Unfortunately a post-partum relapse 3 months after her birth left me with a sore leg and depleted me of all my energy.
 It shocked me, as I felt so well, but thankfully the sore leg recovered fully and once the broken nights disappeared, the energy slowly returned too.